krzemienski/awesome-from-stars/README.md

 * [johnjones4/Standard-Notes-Clipper](https://github.com/johnjones4/Standard-Notes-Clipper): A browser add-on (Firefox and Chrome) that allows you to clip web pages to your Standard Notes account.
 * [tannercollin/standardnotes-fs](https://github.com/tannercollin/standardnotes-fs): Mount your Standard Notes as a filesystem.
 * [timqian/star-history-plugin](https://github.com/timqian/star-history-plugin): [Deprecated] project moved to https://github.com/timqian/star-history as a mono repo
+* [joanrod/star-vector](https://github.com/joanrod/star-vector): StarVector is a foundation model for SVG generation that transforms vectorization into a code generation task.
+Using a vision-language modeling architecture, StarVector processes both visual and textual inputs to produce high-quality SVG code with remarkable precision.
 * [bigcode-project/starcoder](https://github.com/bigcode-project/starcoder): Home of StarCoder: fine-tuning & inference!
 * [abhijithvijayan/stargazed](https://github.com/abhijithvijayan/stargazed): 📋 Creating your own Awesome List of GitHub stars!
 * [encode/starlette](https://github.com/encode/starlette): The little ASGI framework that shines. 🌟